Vargriym/full-stack-saas-app/README.md

 ## If I had more time I would change this

-- Add end-to-end with Cypress.
+- Add end-to-end tests with Cypress.
 - Refactor some of the code.